SohamD1/TabHive/flowforge/README.md

-# FlowForge - Chrome Extension for Unified Academic/Developer Productivity
+# TabHive - Chrome Extension for Unified Academic/Developer Productivity

-FlowForge is a Chrome extension that automatically organizes fragmented workflows (code, research, deadlines) into context-aware workspaces.
+TabHive is a Chrome extension that automatically organizes fragmented workflows (code, research, deadlines) into context-aware workspaces.
 It helps students and developers save time by managing related tabs, detecting deadlines, and providing easy access to grouped resources.

 ## Features